godotengine/godot-docs/classes/class_node.rst

 - :ref:`NodePath<class_nodepath>` **get_path_to** **(** :ref:`Node<class_node>` node **)** const

-Returns the relative path from the current node to the specified node in "node" argument.
-Both nodes must be in the same scene, or the function will fail.
+Returns the relative :ref:`NodePath<class_nodepath>` from this node to the specified ``node``.
+Both nodes must be in the same scene or the function will fail.

 .. _class_Node_get_physics_process_delta_time: